DSHydro/SnowML/docs/Toloumne.md

 This document discusses results from local training LSTM model on Huc12 sub-watersheds in [Tuolumne valley](basin_fact_sheets/Tuolumne.md).
-Huc12 watershed units where epheneral snow dominates were excluded, resulting in 22 sub-watersheds for analysis.
+Huc12 watershed units where epheneral snow dominates were excluded, resulting in 22 sub-watersheds for analysis: 12 Maritime, 5 Prairie, 4 Montane Forest, and 1 Tundra.

 [Add map]